 - U.S. District Court for the Northern District of Georgia (2003)

 - Supreme Court of Georgia (1998)

-For more than five years, served as critical member of the case team assisting with complex document reviews and discovery projects for various litigations in multiple jurisdictions on behalf of industry leader in global management solutions.
-Manage all aspects of document production including review, quality control, complex privilege analyses, supervising and training reviewers on technical and substantive issues.
-Assist with pre-trial preparation including deposition and exhibit preparation.
-Review and analysis of managed services contracts for contract rights and obligations.
+- For more than five years, served as critical member of the case team assisting with complex document reviews and discovery projects for various litigations in multiple jurisdictions on behalf of industry leader in global management solutions.
+Managed all aspects of document production including review, quality control, complex privilege analyses, supervising and training reviewers on technical and substantive issues.
+Assisted with pre-trial preparation including deposition and exhibit preparation.
+Reviewed and analyzed managed services contracts for contract rights and obligations.

 - On behalf of global nuclear power company in construction contract dispute, conducted privilege and quality control review for 50+ contract attorneys and provided reports regarding review progress and substantive issues uncovered during review.
 Reviewed documents for data identification, responsiveness, privilege and quality control for major government contractor in insurance coverage matter.
 Assisted with preservation issues and subsequent briefing, fact development and deposition preparation.